BerendKemper/intellisense_googletag/README.md

 # Intellisense googletag
 A TypeScript interface that enables intellisense for googletag.
+It can be imported in javascript (.js) files.

 <h1>How to import:</h1>